Joey Salceda: Representative of the 3rd district of Albay (1998-2007)

-Salceda was elected chairman of the House Committee on Trade and Industry, a rare feat for a freshman legislator.
+In his freshman term, Salceda was elected chairman of the House Committee on Trade and Industry.
 During his chairmanship, he led the enactment three key trade measures, namely Republic Act No. 8751 or the Countervailing Duty Act, Republic Act No. 8752 or the Anti-Dumping Duty Act, and Republic Act No. 8800 or the Safeguard Measures Act.

-Salceda is also regarded as the "Founding Father of Ligao City" after his successful sponsorship of the measure converting the municipality of Ligao into a component city under Republic Act No. 9008.
+Salceda is also regarded as the "Father of the Cityhood of Ligao City" after his successful sponsorship of the measure converting the municipality of Ligao into a component city under Republic Act No. 9008.

 In recognition of his experience in the markets, he held several key positions during his freshman term, including as Chairman of the Committee on Trade and Industry and vice chair of the Committees on Ways and Means and Economic Affairs.

 Salceda was also instrumental in initiating the Bicol International Airport, which he requested from President Arroyo in 2004.